What does my baby look like in week 13?

 Check the ingredients in any packaged salads you buy to make sure they don't contain foods you should avoid in pregnancy.

-You may have felt a bit like hibernating over the last couple of months - but hopefully those days are over.
+You may have felt a bit like sleeping more over the last couple of months - but hopefully those days are over.
 Now’s the time to get active again.
-Have you thought about signing up to a pregnancy exercise class?
+It doesn’t have to be an organized exercise class, staying active by taking the stairs or walking to work, school or the shops really helps.

 If you haven’t already, this is a good time to start thinking about toning up your pelvic floor muscles.

-Pregnancy and giving birth put a big strain on your pelvic floor - the more you can strengthen your muscles now, the better.
+Pregnancy and giving birth put a big strain on your pelvic floor - the more you can strengthen your muscles now, the better for the birth and after.
 Working these muscles will also help prevent you leaking wee when you laugh, sneeze or cough.

 You could do a set of pelvic floor exercises every time you brush your teeth, wait for a bus or put the kettle on.

-Have you told your boss you’re pregnant yet?
+Have you told your manager you’re pregnant yet?

 You don’t have to tell your boss that you’re pregnant until the 15th week before the week your baby is due.
 It may be a good idea to tell them sooner though, especially if you have a strenuous job or need lots of check-ups early in your pregnancy.